Request a callback from the Rap Interiors team

 As Ignition Creative’s name suggests, creativity is a central part of the company’s offering.
 The London-based agency crafts advertising campaigns for the international entertainment industry, so its office layout is geared for creative tasks like video production.

-To create the ideal space for its team of creatives, Ignition implemented a number of soundproof creative suites alongside a standard open plan office.
+To create the ideal space for its team of creatives, we implemented a number of soundproof creative suites alongside a standard open plan office.
 These have helped Ignition to expedite workflow, which is extremely important when working on projects for high-profile clients.

 See more of Ignition Creative’s office here